AswinBarath/NodeJS-ExpressJS-scripts/README.md

 # NodeJS and ExpressJS scripts

-- Node.js is a JavaScript runtime that allows developers to write backend (server-side) programs in JavaScript.
+- **Node.js** is a JavaScript runtime that allows developers to write backend (server-side) programs in **JavaScript**.
-- Node.js comes with a handful of built-in modules — small, independent programs — that help with this.
+- **Node.js comes with a handful of built-in modules — small, independent programs — that help with this.
 - Some of the core modules include HTTP, which acts like a server, and File System, a module to read and modify files.

-- Express is a lightweight web application framework, and is one of the most popular packages on npm.
+- **Express** is a lightweight web application framework, and is one of the most popular packages on npm.
-- Express makes it much easier to create a server and handle routing for your application, which handles things like direct people to the correct page when they visit a certain endpoint.
+- **Express** makes it much easier to create a server and handle routing for your application, which handles things like direct people to the correct page when they visit a certain endpoint.

--The following scripts cover the basics of Node and Express including how to create a server, serve different files, and handle different requests from the browser.
+- The following scripts cover the basics of Node and Express including how to create a server, serve different files, and handle different requests from the browser.

 ## Source: freeCodeCamp course